Terry Fair: Professional career

-Coaching
+Coaching career

 After retiring from the NFL, Fair joined the coaching staff at Phoenix College.
 Four of his players went on to join Division I programs.
 He also co-hosted The Drive, a sports talk radio show that aired on WNOX in Knoxville.
 In 2010, he obtained a degree in psychology from the University of Tennessee.
 In 2013, Fair joined Butch Jones's staff at Tennessee as a defensive quality control assistant.
 Fair served as the cornerbacks coach on the staff of Mike Bobo at Colorado State from 2015 to 2017.

 In December 2017, Fair returned to his alma mater, the University of Tennessee, joining the staff of newly hired head coach Jeremy Pruitt.
-On February 8, 2019 Tennessee parted ways with Fair.
+On February 8, 2019, Tennessee parted ways with Fair.

-Personal
+Personal life

 Fair and his wife, Sherlone, have three children together, Herandre, Delan, and Ariyah.
+His uncle Fred Carr played in the NFL for the Green Bay Packers.